google/youtube-8m/README.md

 Note the confusing use of "training" in the above gcloud commands.
 Despite the name, the 'training' argument really just offers a cloud hosted python/tensorflow service.
-From the point of view of the Cloud Platform, there is no distinction between training and inference jobs.
+From the point of view of the Cloud Platform, there is no distinction between our training and inference jobs.
 The Cloud ML platform also offers specialized functionality for prediction with Tensorflow models, but discussing that is beyond the scope of this readme.